NoahCristino/easywifi/README.md

 # Installation

-Install "requirements" then download the python script and put in the path Arch Linux users can install from the Aur (https://aur.archlinux.org/packages/easywifi-git/)
+Install "requirements" then download the python script and put in the path Arch Linux users can install from the [AUR](https://aur.archlinux.org/packages/easywifi-git/)

 # Reviews/Tutorials